Comparing Genesis Healthcare (OTCMKTS:GENN) & Five Star Senior Living (NASDAQ:FVE)

 |3.00

-Five Star Senior Living presently has a consensus target price of $8.00, indicating a potential upside of 43.88%.
-Given Five Star Senior Living’s higher probable upside, equities analysts clearly believe Five Star Senior Living is more favorable than Genesis Healthcare.
+Five Star Senior Living has a consensus target price of $8.00, suggesting a potential upside of 43.88%.
+Given Five Star Senior Living’s higher probable upside, analysts clearly believe Five Star Senior Living is more favorable than Genesis Healthcare.

-Five Star Senior Living has a beta of 0.94, suggesting that its share price is 6% less volatile than the S&P 500.
-Comparatively, Genesis Healthcare has a beta of 1.07, suggesting that its share price is 7% more volatile than the S&P 500.

 Profitability

-This table compares Five Star Senior Living and Genesis Healthcare’s net margins, return on equity and return on assets.
+This table compares Genesis Healthcare and Five Star Senior Living’s net margins, return on equity and return on assets.

 |Net Margins